 We have the following restrictions:

-• Plugins may not start with a trademarked term or name of a specific project/library/tool unless submitted by an official representative
+- Plugins may not start or contain in a way that may be confusing a trademarked term or name of a specific project/library/tool unless submitted by an official representative

 We encourage everyone to be creative and come up with unique slugs.
 We automatically correct any plugin that has an unacceptable slug.
 If there’s a question as to the best choice, we will contact you to be sure.